JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CAbs"></a>CAbs / CMagnitude

-Returns the magnitude of this complex number.
+Returns the magnitude of a complex number.

 ```
 FUNCTION CAbs (BYREF z AS _complex) AS DOUBLE